-6.3.1 Recommendations for Educational Policy-makers and Leaders: To preempt inappropriate or unjustified inferences and uses with test-based information in all its forms (raw scores, derived scores, aggregates, etc.), test users should (a) specify all intended test-based inferences and uses up front; (b) avoid multi-purposing a test in ways that exceed a test's declared purposes or reported evidence; (c) justify all planned inferences and uses of test-based data using appropriate criteria for validity, reliability and utility (see inside for definitions); and (d) seek out expert technical reviews of tests and non-academic measures before adopting these tools for accountability purposes.
+6.3.1 Recommendations for Educational Policy-makers and Leaders: To preempt inappropriate or unjustified inferences and uses with test-based information, test users should (a) specify all intended test-based inferences and uses up front; (b) avoid multi-purposing a test in ways that exceed a test's declared purposes or reported evidence; (c) justify all planned inferences and uses of test-based data using appropriate criteria for validity, reliability and utility (see inside for definitions); and (d) seek out expert technical reviews of tests and non-academic measures before adopting these tools for accountability purposes.

 Second, standardized test data should serve as one of many indicators for describing overall quality of education systems.
-The importance given to test-based data in school and school system evaluation contexts should be proportional to established research findings on what standardized achievement tests can realistically provide.
+The importance given to test data in school and school system evaluation contexts should be proportional to established research findings on what standardized achievement tests can realistically provide.
 Growth-based indices should be avoided in high stakes, accountability contexts, as most standardized tests are not designed to support such longitudinal inferences on individual-level or system-wide growth.